andrew-d/argosy/README.md

 ## What is Argosy?

 This is a side-project of mine that I've been meaning to write for a while.
-In short, it's a Backbone.js app that helps you organize, tag, and search through all your media files.
+In short, it's a Backbone.js webapp that helps you organize, tag, and search through all your media files.

 NOTE: This is currently in development.
 Chances are, it won't actually do anything useful for you.